CauaPablo/About-me-/README.md

-- 👋 Hi, I’am @CauaPablo
+- 👋 Hi, I’m @CauaPablo
 - 👀 I’m interested in Data engineering and Artificial intelligence
 - 📫 How to reach me: @Dataside